nileio/node-red-contrib-ccxt-v2/README.md

 TODO: README & docs

-This package is now way different from the fork, will possibly re-base with credits.
+This package is now way different from the fork, will possibly re-base with original author credits.
 This is work in progress, unfinished ...

+**New Features**

+-   Automatic load of all unified and custom (exchange-specific) APIs.
+-   Now only the supported APIs by the exchange will be listed.
+-   Automatic detection of private and public APIs.
+Private APIs only require API Key and Secret.
+-   Links for the selected exchange API docs.
+-   Automatic detection of required and optional parameters for the selected Exchange.
+-   Dynamic flow input parameters.
+-   Cool searable drop-down lists for easily finding the exchange or required API.
+-   Automatic detection of the API required and optional parameters.
+-   much more to come ...

 # node-red-contrib-ccxt